ProgramFan/cppkit/README.md

 make && make install
 ```

-When using CppKit in one project, add `$PREFIX/include` to include path,
-`$PREFIX/lib` to library path, and link with `-lcppkit`.
+When used as a cmake subproject, just put the source tree into `cppkit`
+directory, add the `cppkit` directory to project, and use
+`target_link_libraries(foo cppkit)` to refer to cppkit.
+When installing, the
+cppkit artifacts will be installed.

+For advanced users, each components can be extracted and add to the project's
+source tree.

 The components retain their normal usage, refer to their documents for
 detailed information.

-For advanced users, each components can be extracted and add to the project's
-source tree.

 ## Development